 - a.
 Primary surgeon - b.
 Assistant surgeon - c.
 Anesthesiologist or certified anesthetist - d.
-Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office disease.
+Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office caused by congenital defects, developmental abnormalities, trauma, infection, tumors or disease.
 It is usually performed to improve function, but may also be performed to approximate a normal appearance.